adamsilver/fdpb/05-Inbox-Management.md

 First time users, or low confidence users may need more than just the enabling or a button.
 Perhaps a little animation or something might help users notice it.

 http://www.enterpriseux.co/gmail-style-data-tables-part-2/

-## Where to display action buttons

-Conventionally speaking we should display action buttons at the top of a list.
-This is becauses lists can be long.
-At least by having actions at the top, the user has a chance to see what actions are available before selection.

-We can put the buttons at the bottom too for convenience and for screen readers.
-Or you could consider using `position: sticky`.
-It's not usually something I advise by default, because sticky elements get in the way.
-And is quite often to the way with lists, we're not always acting upon them in this way.
-Quite often we're just browsing and clicking in to detail.

 ## Select all?